I-1-1-55.Request for Review Before the Appeals Council

 Inform both parties that extensions of time to file briefs or other written statements will generally not be considered, but when necessary, must be submitted within 14 days of the letter granting review.

-If the party requesting review failed to file the request within 30 days, the AC considers whether there was good cause for extending the filing period.
+If the party requesting review failed to file the request within 14 business days, the AC considers whether there was good cause for extending the filing period.
 When good cause is established, the AC will follow the procedures in this section.
 While not prohibited, it is not necessary to specifically address a good cause finding for an untimely filing in the grant review letter.

 E. Standard of Review